Why Depth Matters in Parallelizable Sequence Models: A Lie Algebraic View: Experiments

-\textbf{Nilpotent and Solvable WPs.} We further evaluate models on more challenging WPs.
-Theoretically, $D_8$, $H_3$, and $S_3$ requires at least two, while $S_4$ requires three, layers of \emph{abelian} SSMs.
-Note that sequence models correspond to \emph{restricted} SSMs, and may solve $S_4$ in two layers.
-However, we conjectured that this would not be the case \cref{rem:conjecture_restricted_limits}.
+\textbf{Nilpotent and Solvable WPs.} We further evaluate models on solvable but non-abelian WPs.
+Theoretically, $D_8$, $H_3$, and $S_3$ are extensions of two abelian groups.
+Following Thm.~\ref{thm:depth_extension}, these WPs can be represented by 2-layers of \emph{abelian} SSMs, while 1 layer is insufficient (Thm.~\ref{thm:sim_error}).
+Consistent with the prediction, none of the 1-layer models except DeltaProduct successfully solved these tasks.

-Consistent with the prediction, none of the models except DeltaProduct successfully performed the task with a single layer.
-With two layers, we observe that the inductive bias significantly influences model behavior.
-Signed Mamba successfully learned $D_8$, a nilpotent task, but only achieves partial generalization on the solvable task $S_3$.
-In contrast, AUSSM fails to learn a generalizable solution for non-abelian word problems under our experimental setting.
+With 2 layers, we observe that the inductive bias significantly influences model behavior.
+Signed Mamba successfully learned $D_8$ and $H_3$ and partially generalizes on $S_3$.
+In contrast, AUSSM fails to learn a generalizable solution for non-abelian word problems in our setting.
+This points to the \emph{learnability} issue: our theory describes expressivity, but gradient-based optimization and architecture-specific inductive biases determine whether the solution is easy to find.
+Signed Mamba has a more restricted eigenvalue range than AUSSM, but empirically performed better in the $2$-layer regime.\footnote{see further comments on the trainability of AUSSM in App.~\ref{app:exp_rotation}}

-It remains an open question what hinders the performance of deeper models.
-Still, several factors may offer some insights.
-Our theory constructs on real arithmetic whereas empirical computation is on finite precision; the impact of finite precision is beyond the scope of the current work.
-Moreover, without further constraints, how gradient-based optimization shapes the solution is also unclear.
-This points to the \emph{learnability} issue: the practical learnability is influenced by the low-level inductive biases of each model (i.e., the specific choice of state update rules), which are tangential to the expressivity theory.
-For example, we empirically observe that, although Signed Mamba has a more restricted eigenvalue range than AUSSM, empirically it performed better in the $2$-layer regime (see further comments on the trainability of AUSSM in Appendix \ref{app:exp_rotation}).
+$S_4$ is an extension of 3 abelian groups.
+As diagonal structured SSMs belong to \emph{restricted} SSM class, one may solve $S_4$ with 2 layers (Prop.~\ref{lem:stackderivedlength}).
+We conjectured that this would not be the case (Rem.~\ref{rem:conjecture_restricted_limits}).

-\subsection{Depth vs.~Length in Non-solvable Word Problems.}
+\subsection{Depth vs.~length in non-solvable word problems.}

-Here we focus on $A_5$ as the simplest non-solvable word problem to illustrate how increasing the model depth enhances performance beyond its expressivity range, in line with \cref{col:logdepth}.
+Here we focus on $A_5$ as the smallest non-solvable WP to illustrate how the depth enhances performance beyond models' expressivity range, in line with Prop.~\ref{prop:logdepth}.

-Figure \ref{fig:seqlen_vs_layer} shows the maximum length of the sequence that the model can accurately predict for a given number of layers.
-We chose the accuracy cutoff at $> 90\%$, and compared results to the theoretical depth upper bound provided at \cref{col:logdepth}.
+Fig.~\ref{fig:seqlen_vs_layer} reports the maximum sequence length for which each model achieves $>90\%$ accuracy at a given depth.
+We compared results to the theoretical depth upper bound from Prop.~\ref{prop:logdepth}.